cromlehg/RomadDefenseToken/README.md

 ## Smart-contracts description

 The tokens for the bounty and the team are minted after the ICO  is finished.
-There is a special function to return 3rd party (non-ETH) investments that were made by mistake (retrieveTokens).
+There is a special function to return 3rd party (non-ETH) investments that were made by mistake (function retrieveTokens()).
 Each stage has a direct minting function in wei.
 This is made to support the external payment gateways.

 ### Contracts contains